 When you get the inspection report and if it details any problems, it is then up to you, the buyer, to make some decisions about the home purchase.
 You will have to decide whether the problems discovered by the Broadview Heights home inspection are major enough to warrant discontinuing the purchase or whether they are minor enough that you want to move forward toward closing.
 If you opt to go ahead, then you will also have to determine whether you want to request that the seller make some repairs.

 So if you do choose to move forward, but want repairs made by the seller, then you have to notify the seller in writing, using the proper forms, of the items to be fixed.
 Your agent can help you obtain and fill out the requisite forms that have a section for listing the requested repairs.
-(Call (440) 628-1321 for more information on this.)
+(Call or text (440) 628-1321 for more information on this.)
 Typically, you will also need to submit a copy of the inspector’s report along with the repair request forms in order to establish that you aren’t asking for frivolous or unnecessary repairs.

 Ball in Seller’s Court